DataScienceUB/DeepLearningMaster20192020/README.md

 + Windows: In a terminal, go to your course folder and run the ``deepub`` image on your system: ``docker run -it -p 8888:8888 -p 6006:6006 -v C:/your/course/folder:/notebooks datascienceub/deepub``.
 + MacOS & Linux: In a terminal, go to your course folder and run the ``deepub`` image on your system: ``docker run -it -p 8888:8888 -p 6006:6006 -v /$(pwd):/notebooks datascienceub/deepub``
 + Start your web browser and introduce the corresponding URL.
-+ Open a new Jupyter notebook and execute this instruction in a code cell: ``!git pull https://github.com/DataScienceUB/DeepLearningMaster2018``.